rickardlindberg/rickardlindberg.me/writing/agdpp-hit-balloon-and-score-points/index.markdown

 </pre></div>
 </div></div>
 We don't want the balloon list to be empty.
 We still want it to contain a balloon.
-But not the balloon that we just shot down, another one.
+But not the balloon that we just shot down, but another one.

 I think we can do it like this: